RiccardoCerberi/RISCV-Emulator/README.md

     cd ../build
     mkdir Debug Release

-Optionally, you can specify which generator cmake will use by the flag -G followed by the generator name, by default in Linux is Make and in Windows Visual Studio.
+Optionally, you can specify which generator you want cmake to use by the flag -G followed by the generator name.
+By default in Linux is Make and in Windows Visual Studio.

 Choose a mode (either Debug or Release), let's suppose Debug, and based on the generator choosen run one of the following commands: